Following the Jewish value of Pikuah Nefesh, preserving life, services and classes will be Hybrid for the short term due to Covid-19.

 Jewish education and the development of Jewish identity are a lifelong process.
 Congregation Emeth therefore provides programs for members from five years old and on.
 We also encourage our students to participate in summer camps, day camps, and camp weekends.
 These programs provide opportunities for the students to experience a wholly Jewish environment and schedule.

-- Download the appropriate education packet (follow above links)
+- Download the education packet (follow above link)

 - Print and complete the packet

 - Scan and Email the Youth Education packet to Barry Freund at firstname.lastname@example.org.